YanivGabay/cs-lectures-by-yaniv-gabay/Extras/Git-O.O.P-Modern-CPP/git-lesson.md

 ```sh
 git log --oneline
 ```

+you have different flags to use, like --oneline, --graph, --all, --decorate --stat -p (patch) etc.

 ### 5. Removing Files
 To remove a file from the repository and the working directory: